Kentucky Correctional Institution for Women: Legislation to change name

 H.B.
 367 – E. G. Brown.
 Amending K.R.S.
 197.010 to define "penitentiaries" to include the State penal institutions for males at Eddyville and LaGrange, the institution for women located in Shelby County, together with the branches thereof and any other similar institutions hereafter established: changing the name of the institution for women to "The Kentucky Correctional Institution for Women"; requiring a female superintendent be appointed and listing required qualifications.

 The name of Kentucky's female prison officially changed June 18, 1964.
-Prior to that date it had been a branch of the Kentucky State Reformatory in LaGrange, Kentucky.
+Prior to that date it had been a branch of the Kentucky State Reformatory in LaGrange.

 Accreditation

-1983 The third Kentucky prison to receive accreditation by the American Correctional Association standards.
+1983: The third Kentucky prison to receive accreditation by the American Correctional Association standards.